latenitefilms/CorridorKeyPro/README.md

 ## Building

-Open `CorridorKeyPro.xcodeproj` in Xcode and build the `Corridor Key Toolbox` scheme.
+Open `CorridorKeyToolbox.xcodeproj` in Xcode and build the `Corridor Key Toolbox` scheme.

 On first open Xcode will resolve the `mlx-swift` Swift package; this takes ~30 seconds over a cold network and is cached thereafter.

 ---